 You can switch the places listed on different days based on weather and other preferences you have.
 For example, you don’t want to go to San Francisco or Yosemite when it’s windy or rainy.
 However, rainy or gloomy day is fine for wine county, Napa.
 Another example, if you had a drunk night a day before and end up waking up at 12 noon , it will be too late for Yosemite as its almost 3 hours away from San Francisco (SF).
-For Yosemite, you must leave home early morning , reach before noon and do some hike under the sun.
+For Yosemite, you must leave home early morning , reach before noon and do some hiking under the sun.

 I have listed all important links from Yosemite entrance fee to Wine county trail , from parking details to guided tours, at bottom of this page.
-Check it out and let me know in comments if you find it useful to plan you trip.
+Check it out and let me know in comments if you find it useful to plan your trip.
 Check out my instagram page highlights under “US West Coast” for all the videos of places described below.
 You know what they say “Picture Speaks Louder Than Words”.

 Day 1: San Francisco